 - viii) internal alterations and additions to any building that is not a heritage item, - ix) advertising signage, - x) maintenance and restoration of a heritage item, or - xi) minor building structures projecting from the building facade over public land (such as awnings, verandas, bay windows, flagpoles, pipes and services, and sun shading devices). - 3.16 The assessment of development applications referred to in clause 3.15 must be undertaken by external consultants who have no pecuniary or non-pecuniary interest (as defined in this code) in the application.
-Such consultants are to prepare and provide an assessment report to the local planning panel to consider in determining the application.
+Such consultants are to prepare and provide an assessment report to the local planning panel, or staff with delegated authority, as relevant, to consider in determining the application.